Isaacthebomb360/silly-little-minecraft-bot/README.md

 # silly-little-minecraft-bot

-### run `bot/working minecraft bot 2.py` as it is the latest and most functional script version
+### run `vOMEGA_2/bot_controller.py` as it is the latest and most functional script version
-- it can only connect
+- it can connect and chop wood